-Young Joo, Son came through the ranks of the NPC in the 2000’s.
-This popular South Korean bodybuilder from Jeju ws the light heavyweight winner at the 2005 Border States Figure and Bodybuilding Champs and was the overall winner of the 2005 Tournament of Champions 2005.
+Young Joo, Son came through the ranks of the NPC in the 2000s.
+This favorite South Korean bodybuilder from Jeju was the light heavyweight winner at the 2005 Border States Figure and Bodybuilding Champs and was the overall winner of the 2005 Tournament of Champions 2005.
 He has been working towards his IFBB Pro Card and remains a very popular competitor on the Asian bodybuilding circuit.

-Young’s competition weight is 90 kg at height of 170 cm.
-His off season weight is around 105-108 kg.
-In addition to being a competitive bodybuilder he is also a fitness model and personal trainer.
+Young’s competition weight is 90 kg at the height of 170 cm.
+His offseason weight is around 105-108 kg.
+In addition to being a competitive bodybuilder, he is also a fitness model and personal trainer.

 Seong February Choi

-Seong February Choi is an up and coming bodybuilder who has made a name for himself thanks to his awesome physique and good looks.
+Seong February Choi is an up and coming Korean bodybuilder who has made a name for himself thanks to his excellent physique and good looks.
 He blasted onto the season at Musclemania Korea in 2015 and then competed in the 2015 Mr. Olympia Physique competition.
-His recent focus has been to pack on muscle mass in order to break through into the top 5 on the international circuit.
-This definitely one young man to keep a close eye on.
+His recent focus has been to pack on muscle mass to break through into the top 5 on the international circuit.
+It is one young man to keep a close eye on.

 Park Ki Seok

-Park Ki Seok won the 2013 Mr. South Korea, to put him in the center of the Asian bodybuilding limelight.
-He has been competing since 2005, when he came third in the under 75 kg division at the 86th National South Korean Sports Festival.
+The Korean bodybuilder Park Ki Seok won 2013, Mr. South Korea, to put him in the center of the Asian bodybuilding limelight.
+He has been competing since 2005 when he came third in the under 75 kg division at the 86th National South Korean Sports Festival.
 Three years later he had packed on an extra 5kg of lean muscle mass to compete in under 80 kg class, where he also came third.
 Over the next 12 months, he added another 5 pounds of muscle to come second in the under 90 kg division.
 Then, in 2010 he finally won the event.
 He won again in 2011.

 Kyoung Yun Nam